Skip to content

 Creator economy experts · $50M+ total creator revenue

-One of the most common fears about going faceless on OnlyFans is running out of ideas.
+The most common fear about going faceless on OnlyFans isn’t privacy — it’s running out of ideas.
 If you can’t show your face, what do you even post?

 The creators who struggle with faceless content are usually thinking too narrowly — stuck on the idea that great content requires facial expressions or eye contact.
 It doesn’t.
-Body language, audio, creative angles, lighting, and niche content do the same work.
+Body language, audio, creative angles, lighting, and niche positioning do the same work.
 Often better.
+Some of the highest-earning creators in our portfolio of 60+ never show their face — and their subscribers don’t miss it.

 Fitness and Athletic Content

 Fitness content performs exceptionally well for faceless creators.
-The audience comes for the body — and you don’t need a face to show that.
+The audience comes for the body — and you don’t need a face to deliver.

 1. Squat series — A set of weighted squats filmed from behind.
 Simple, consistent, popular.